Mathemodica/ModelicaPowerSystemBook/README.md

 ![Cover](MPSCoverActual.png)

+### License

+This book is provided under the terms of [CC BY-NC-SA 4.0 license](https://creativecommons.org/licenses/by-nc-sa/4.0/)

 ### About

 This is a comprehensive but a concise and educational (e-)book aiming at advertising Modelica-based technologies, particularly useful for power system modeling applications.
 Whatever aspect that could be relevantly useful has been included,  to the best of the author’s knowledge and time.
 We hope that this (e-)book is useful not only for power system modelers desiring to get a quick idea about the benefits of employing Modelica but also for those Modelica modelers desiring a starting guide into the world of PowerSystems modeling applications.